Kinkaku-ji Temple(Golden Pavilion): The Best Time to Visit in 2024

 How to get to Kinkaku-ji temple

-• Using buses and taxis is also convenient when it’s not high season; except March, April, November, December.
+Using buses, taxis and cars is also convenient when it’s not high season; except March, April, November, December.

 Information